kelindar/tales/README.md

   <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-blue.svg" alt="License"></a>
 </p>

-## Tales: High-Performance Event Logging
+## Multi-Actor Event Logging in S3

-Tales provides a **high-performance, S3-backed log store** with actor-centric queries.
+Tales provides a **multi-actor, S3-backed log store** with actor-centric queries.
 It keeps recent events in memory and persists them to S3 in compressed chunks.

 - **Fast Writes:** Non-blocking logging with sequential encoding.
 - **Actor Queries:** Roaring bitmaps for quick per-actor lookups.
-- **S3 Only:** Zero local storage with compressed daily files.
+- **S3 Only:** Zero local storage with compressed periodic files.
 - **Thread-Safe:** Safe for concurrent logging from multiple goroutines.

 **Use When:**